feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 At some point, Mozilla (as well as the other browser vendors) must have decided that keyboard support in fullscreen mode is useful enough to legit web developers that it's worth taking a hit to security.

 I'm not convinced that this was the right tradeoff to make.
 What do you think?

+**UPDATE (Oct 9 12:00 AM):** The Mozilla developer documentation says this:

+> Also, any alphanumeric keyboard input while in full-screen mode causes a warning message to appear; this is done to help guard against phishing attacks.
+The following keys are the only ones that don't cause this warning message to appear (...) -- [MDN](https://developer.mozilla.org/en-US/docs/DOM/Using_full-screen_mode)

+However, this documentation is out-of-date.
+There were no warnings on keyboard input in Firefox or Chrome.
+I went fullscreen on a Facebook photo and was able to leave a comment without any issues.
+Safari, on the other hand, appears to prevent keyboard input.

+**UPDATE (Oct 12:22 AM):** [Someone](http://news.ycombinator.com/item?id=4630261) on Hacker News pointed out that Internet Explorer used to allow the creation of [chromeless popup windows](http://www.kb.cert.org/vuls/id/490708) which could be augmented with fake OS or browser UI to create phishing attacks.
+This feature was removed in Internet Explorer in 2004.

 *Shoutout to [Neal Wu](https://twitter.com/WuNeal)!*